 Partners must pay income taxes on their distribution of profit in a partnership in the state or states where the partnership is located.
 Partnership taxes are paid on the individual partner's personal state tax returns.

-Don't Forget Self-employment Taxes
+Don't Forget Self-Employment Taxes

 Husband-Wife Partnerships as Qualified Joint Ventures

 if you and your spouse are the sole owners of a partnership (not an LLC), you may be able to elect qualified joint venture status and file two Schedule C forms instead of filing the partnership tax form.
 You don't need to file an election to do this, but you must meet certain specific qualifications.
 Both members must materially participate, there must be no other owners, and you must file a joint tax return.
-Read more about how the Qualified Joint Venture works.